Skip to content

 🎨 Design

-OpenAPI code generators
+OpenAPI client generators

-Every few years we check the HTTP API landscape to see what has changed, and what new tooling is available.
-A part of this research is seeing how far OpenAPI client generators have come.
+Every few years I check the HTTP API landscape to see what has changed, and what new tooling is available.

-In the early part of 2023, we had to build an integration with a new HTTP API.
-So, like we did in the past, we used it as an opportunity to asses the landscape of OpenAPI client generators.
+So, like I did in the past, I used it as an opportunity to asses the landscape of OpenAPI client generators.

 And this was our summary at the time of writing: